ertulsky/io/about.md

 ![alt text]({{ site.baseurl }}/assets/headshot.jpg "Profile Picture"){:.profile}

-I am currently a doctoral student specializing in human-robotic systems and controls for motor deficit rehabilitation under the guidance of Dr. Victor Duenas.
+I am currently a doctoral student specializing in human-robotic systems and controls for motor deficit rehabilitation.
 Prior to this, I graduated Magna cum laude from Syracuse University in 2024 with a B.S. in Mechanical Engineering, where I was honored as the Richard A. Bernard Scholar and received recognition for the Best Thesis in the Natural Sciences and Engineering.

 My journey is driven by a deep-seated passion to leverage technology for enhancing human health and quality of life.
 In the future, I aspire to contribute innovations that advance the field of rehabilitative robotics and empower individuals facing physical limitations.